Chitwan National Park Birding

 -

-Conservation Efforts: As a national park, Shivapuri plays a critical role in the conservation of local wildlife and habitats.
-Efforts include habitat preservation, research, and educational programs aimed at raising awareness about the importance of biodiversity and conservation.
+Conservation Efforts: Shivapuri Nagarjun National Park plays a crucial role in the conservation of the valley’s watershed and biodiversity.
+Efforts in the park include habitat preservation, anti-poaching measures, and environmental education programs aimed at promoting sustainable tourism and environmental awareness among visitors and local communities.

 -